justinlevi/drupal-vm-config/README.md

 #My Config & Setup Instructions for Drupal-VM
-Here's a step-by-step guide of what worked for me
+Below is a step-by-step guide of what worked for me

 [Drupal VM](http://www.drupalvm.com/) is A VM for local Drupal development, built with Vagrant + Ansible.